Nguyendangnhan1201/Gradient_descent_one_feature/README.md

 *_The libraries may be installed using pip command on terminal!_
 # 3. Some notes for you:
 - The dataset to train should be small to be convenient for the code run and prevents overload.
-- It is easier to run online on Google Colab, Jupiter Lab,... instead on local computer if yours is not strong enough.
+- It is easier to run online on Google Colab, Jupiter Lab,... instead of running on local computer if yours is not strong enough.
 - The step can be adjusted, but ensure not to make it too large or small ( usually <1 and >0 is good).
 - I also updated the algorithm using Z-score normalization in order to partly help run the code with greater dataset on local computers.
 - Feel free to contact me through my Email if you have any questions or want to make it better!
 I would also love to learn more to improve this algorithm.